British & World Literature

 12. Six Centuries of Great Poetry – Warren and Erskine

 13. On Writing Well – William Zinsser (any edition will work).
-Referenced from time to time in class, but meant for students to read on their own.

 14. The Elements of Style – Strunk and White (any edition will work).

-Referenced from time to time in class, but meant for students to read on their own.
+Note: All books must be purchased separately.
 Copies of these books can be acquired on Amazon, BookFinder.com, Better World Books, and Half Price Books.

 Thomas Purifoy is a producer, writer, and director with Compass Cinema & Compass Classroom.
 He has been the director of a classical school in France where he taught 20th Century History, English Literature, Film History, Old Testament, and Philosophy.
 Thomas has also served as an officer in the U.S. Navy and is a graduate of Vanderbilt University.
 He is married and has three daughters.